Skip to content

 4. Utilize A Carrier Scorecard To Measure And Optimize Their Performance.

 Many shippers use a carrier scorecard to evaluate transportation carriers.
 In fact, carrier scorecards also focus on on-time performance and spend analysis.
 Moreover, carrier scorecards also include many other data analytics and KPIs.
-For instance, Isometric Technologies provides the following carrier scorecard description:
+To a better understand, let’s start with a carrier scorecard definition from Triumph:

 “… a way to objectively analyze carriers through KPIs so they can track performance related to On-Time Delivery (OTD), On-Time Invoicing (OTI) and Payment, responsiveness, data governance, among other metrics.”